frodare/amiable-forms/README.md

 amiable-forms
 =========

 A library for creating forms in React using hooks.
 This project requires no dependencies other than React as a peer dependency and is written from the ground up with hooks in mind.
 It is easy to integrate into any form UI.
-To achieve this, no rendererable form or field component are provided or required.
-Instead hooks are used transform any components needed into forms.
+To achieve this, no renderable form or field component are provided or required.
+Instead hooks are used to transform any component needed into a form.
 If desired, this allows forms to be created even without the use of standard browser form elements.

 - built using React Hooks
 - independent field handling